Care Strelitzia

 Feeding

-• During the growing season (March to September), apply liquid fertiliser once a month.
+• During the growing season (March to September), apply monthly liquid fertiliser

-• During the resting period (September to March), do not fertilise — this can cause damage.
+• During the resting period from September to March, do not feed; this can cause damage

-• Always follow the recommended dosage, as it may vary depending on the fertiliser.
+• Always follow the recommended dosage, as this can vary per fertiliser

-• Well-draining potting soil: use a mix of potting soil with, for example, hydro granules or vulcastrat for a light and airy structure.
+• Well-draining potting soil: use a mix of potting soil with, for example, hydro granules or vulcastrat for an airy structure

 Guarantee Fresh from the grower